 The David R. Cheriton School of Computer Science will hold its annual Cheriton Research Symposium September 28–29, 2017 in the Davis Centre.

-This year's symposium will consist of talks by industry leaders and members of the School.
+This year's research symposium will consist of talks by industry leaders and members of the School.
 If you missed a talk, don't worry.
 We video recorded them and have embedded the videos at the bottom of the page.

-Posters by David R. Cheriton Graduate Scholarship recipients will be on display in the Great Hall, Davis Centre from 10:00 am to 3:00 pm, daily.
+Posters by David R. Cheriton Graduate Scholarship recipients will be on display in the Great Hall, Davis Centre from 10:00 am to 3:00 pm on September 29, 2017.

 Thursday, September 28, 2017